 Automation helps companies meet safety laws and quality standards like those from OSHA and ISO.
 Automated record-keeping makes it easier to check and prove compliance.

 Following these rules builds trust with customers and ensures quality products.
+Moreover, automation can help companies stay ahead of regulations by automatically adjusting operations to meet new legal requirements.

 How to Begin with Automation